 Stem Cell Therapy For Acne Repair

-Stem cell therapies have been controversial in the United States and in most Catholic countries for many years, due to objections concerning the use of tissue from discarded human embryos.
+Stem cell therapies have been controversial1 in the United States and in most Catholic countries for many years, due to objections concerning the use of tissue from discarded human embryos.
 The development of techniques that use an adult’s own stem cells, however, have opened up new possibilities for stem cell therapies for an astonishing range and number of diseases.
 Stem cells can even be used as a filler for acne scars.

 Embryonic Stem Cells

-The kind of stem cells that has been at the center of controversy in the United States is embryonic stem cells, harvested from the inner wall of the blastocyst, a structure similar to a balloon that appears in the earliest stages of human embryonic development.
+The kind of stem cells that has been at the center of controversy in the United States2 is embryonic stem cells, harvested from the inner wall of the blastocyst, a structure similar to a balloon that appears in the earliest stages of human embryonic development.
 These cells have the capacity to develop into any kind of tissue anywhere in the body, including skin.